solo-io/unik/README.md

   - [Launching the InstanceListener](docs/instance_listener.md)
 - **Getting Started**
   - [Pull and run a unikernel without building](docs/getting_started_pull.md) on Virtualbox with UniK
-  - [Run your first Go MicroVM](docs/compilers/firecracker.md) on AWS Firecracker with Unik
+  - [Run your first Go MicroVM](docs/compilers/firecracker.md) on Firecracker with Unik
   - [Run your first Go unikernel](docs/getting_started.md) on Virtualbox with UniK
   - [Run your first Node.js unikernel](docs/getting_started_node.md) on Virtualbox with UniK
   - [Run your first Python3 unikernel](docs/getting_started_python3.md) on Virtualbox with UniK